tanmaybhandge/CICD_Application_K8s/README.md

-App works on TCP 5000 port..
+App works on TCP 5000 port.